 Choose your garlic

 - Buy seed stock that has not been grown with pesticides and herbicides, or treated with a chemical to extend shelf life and stop it sprouting.
 Source garlic that you know is suited for your region.
-You can buy certified organic garlic for planting from Freshwater Creek Organic Garlic.
+You can buy certified organic garlic for planting from Freshwater Creek Garlic.

 - You are looking for a garlic bulb in good condition, free from disease or damage.